operaads/docs/docs/ofs/android/README.md

 ## **Notice**

+* Please invoke `isAdInvalidated()` on ad to ensure that no impression opportunity is wasted due to expiration.
 * Unless otherwise specified, all APIs and callbacks work on the main thread.
 * Full support for Kotlin integration begins with version 2.3.0.